HristianBalevski/Slot-Machine/README.md

 # Slot-Machine
 A slot machine is a gambling game with spinning reels.
 Those reels have symbols on them, which land randomly after you place a bet and spin the reels.
-To win money you need at least 5 the same symbols!
+To win money you need at least 4 the same symbols in a row or 3 the same symbols in a column!
 <br/>
 <br/>
 [Click Here If You Want To Play](https://replit.com/@HristianBalevsk/Slot-Machine-1?v=1)